Nalenczewski/Language-Recognition/README.md

 The data consist of two columns: a natural language text and a categorial label.
 The data contains 1,000 examples of each language for a total of 22,000 examples.

 A secondary goal of this project is building a model that can predict whether a sentence is the first in a paragraph or not.
-It will take document vectors taken created by a SVD transformation.

 ## 2. My Approach

 **Language Recognition**

-I built four different models by first vectorizing the text data using Count Vectorizer and Tf-idf, and then training Logistic Regression and Naive Bayes models on the data.
+I built four different models by first vectorizing the text data using Count Vectorizer and Tf-idf, and then training Logistic Regression and Naive Bayes models on the training data.
 I then evaluated the performance of each model using accuracy score, precision, and recall.
+I also did cross validation for each model to make sure the accuracies I was getting were reasonable.

+After finding that the Tf-idf model with Naive Bayes had the highest accuracy on the test data, I reduced overfitting by instantiating models with different alpha values and found that a model with alpha equal to 0.1 was ideal.

 **Predicting Language of Text Taken from the Internet**

 I further tested each model's predictive ability by building a function that would take in a paragraph of text in one of the 22 langauges and output its label.
 The data was taken from various news and other sites on the internet.

-I built a predict function using each of the four trained models and fed each one 22 different paragraphs, one for each language, taken from the Internet, primarily news sites, in order to predict what language the paragraph was.
+Lastly, I built a model that tokenized Chinese and Japanese and merged the document term matrices for these langauges with that of the other languages.
+I then made predictions and evaluated the model.

 **First Sentence Prediction**